-Anthony F. Griffiths, 87, is a member of our Board of Directors and our Lead Director.
+Anthony F. Griffiths, 88, is a member of our Board of Directors and our Lead Director.
 Mr. Griffiths is a member of our Audit Committee and the Chair of our Governance, Compensation and Nominating Committee.
 Mr. Griffiths is an independent business consultant and corporate director.
-He is a director of Fairfax Financial Holdings Limited and is also a director of Corporate Catalyst Acquisition Inc. Mr. Griffiths was the Chairman of Mitel Corporation from 1987 to 1993, and from 1991 to 1993 assumed the positions of President and Chief Executive Officer in addition to that of Chairman.
+He is a director of Fairfax Financial Holdings Limited.
+Mr. Griffiths was the Chairman of Mitel Corporation from 1987 to 1993, and from 1991 to 1993 assumed the positions of President and Chief Executive Officer in addition to that of Chairman.
 Mr. Griffiths is a resident of Toronto, Ontario, Canada.

-Meetings Attended in 2017 4 of 4 BD 5 of 5 AC 1 of 1 G,C&NC
+Meetings Attended in 2018 6 of 6 BD 5 of 6 AC 1 of 1 G,C&NC

-Christopher D. Hodgson, 56, is a member of our Board of Directors and a member of each of the Audit Committee and Governance, Compensation and Nominating Committee.
-Mr. Hodgson is the President of the Ontario Mining Association, and a board member of Fairfax Africa Holdings Corporation, Cara Operations Ltd. and Canadian Orebodies Inc. He previously served as lead director for The Brick Ltd. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
+Christopher D. Hodgson, 57, is a member of our Board of Directors and a member of each of the Audit Committee and Governance, Compensation and Nominating Committee.
+Mr. Hodgson is the President of the Ontario Mining Association, and a board member of Fairfax Africa Holdings Corporation, Recipe Unlimited Corporation and Canadian Orebodies Inc. He previously served as lead director for The Brick Ltd. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
 Previously he enjoyed a career in municipal government and real estate development and is an Honours Bachelor of Arts graduate from Trent University.
 Mr. Hodgson is a resident of Markham, Ontario, Canada.

+Meetings Attended in 2018

+5 of 6 BD

-Meetings Attended in 2017 4 of 4 BD 5 of 5 AC
+5 of 6 AC

-1 of 1 G,C&NC
+1 of 1 G.C&NC

-Alan D. Horn, 66, is a member of our Board of Directors, Chair of our Audit Committee and a member of the Governance, Compensation and Nominating Committee.
+Alan D. Horn, 67, is a member of our Board of Directors, Chair of our Audit Committee and a member of the Governance, Compensation and Nominating Committee.
 Mr. Horn is the President and Chief Executive Officer of Rogers Telecommunications Limited, a director of Rogers Communications Inc. and was the Chairman of Rogers Communications Inc. from March 2006 to December 2017.
 Mr. Horn served as Acting President and Chief Executive Officer of Rogers Communications Inc. from October 2016 to April 2017 and from October 2008 to March 2009.
 Mr. Horn was Vice-President, Finance and Chief Financial Officer of Rogers Communications Inc. from 1996 to 2006 and was President and Chief Operating Officer of Rogers Telecommunications Limited from 1990 to 1996.
 Mr. Horn is a Chartered Professional Accountant and a director and chair of the Audit Committee of Fairfax Financial Holdings Limited.
 Mr. Horn is a resident of Toronto, Ontario, Canada.

-Meetings Attended in 2017 4 of 4 BD 5 of 5 AC 1 of 1 G,C&NC
+Meetings Attended in 2018 6 of 6 BD 6 of 6 AC 1 of 1 G,C&NC

-Deepak Parekh, 73, is a member of our Board of Directors.
+Deepak Parekh, 74, is a member of our Board of Directors.
 Mr. Parekh is the Chairman of the Housing Development Finance Corporation Limited (HDFC), the largest housing finance company in India which he joined in 1978.
 Mr. Parekh is the non-executive Chairman of BAE Systems India (Services) Pvt Ltd, GlaxoSmithKline Pharmaceuticals Ltd. and Siemens Ltd and serves as a director of several Indian public companies, including The Indian Hotels Co Ltd and Network 18 Media & Investments Limited.
 Mr. Parekh also serves as a director of DP World Limited, a company listed on NASDAQ Dubai, and Vedanta Resources PLC, a company listed on the London Stock Exchange, besides serving as Chairman for several HDFC Group companies.
 Mr. Parekh received a Bachelor of Commerce degree from the Bombay University and holds a Chartered Accountant degree from the Institute of Chartered Accountants in England & Wales.
 Mr. Parekh is a resident of Mumbai, Maharashtra, India.

-Meetings attended in 2017 2 of 4 BD
+Meetings attended in 2018 2 of 6 BD